wduquette/value/journal.md

 *   Added better doc comments.
     *   I still need to add examples, but I'll do that after I copy this into the molt repo, so that I won't need to change the "use" statements.
+*   Considered changing `MoltValue::as_other` to return a result, using the string value of the `FromStr` result as the error message.
+But it turns out that that result isn't guaranteed to implement Display, so that's not going to work.
+*   Added `RGB::from_molt` as an example.

 ## 2019-06-12
 *   Tried returning Ref<String> instead of Rc<String>, and immediately ran into